 Parents must notify the attendance office should their child need to leave for an appointment.
-Parents or guardians must come directly to the front office and sign the student out of school.
-If a student returns before the end of the school day, the parent or guardian must sign in the student before returning to class.
-Parents/guardians must present photo ID to sign out their student.
+Parents should call as early as possible on that day.
+Every attempt will be made by office staff to send the student a pass prior to the time the student is approved to leave.
+Parents or guardians may also come directly to the front office and sign the student out of school.
+If a student returns before the end of the school day, he/she must sign in before returning to class.
+Students who leave school without prior parent consent and without signing out through the office may be considered truant and be assigned disciplinary consequences.